 Action: Invest in food waste prevention infrastructure and programs at schools:

-Milk Dispensers: Provide funding for schools to install milk dispensers, which reduce wasted milk and cartons by allowing students to take only what they need.

 Food Share Programs: Offer incentives for school districts to implement food share tables, where students can give their uneaten food to others.
 This reduces waste and helps ensure that food is not thrown away.

 Create Best Practices: Work with the health department to develop best practices for food recovery programs in schools.
 These guidelines can help create consistency across school districts of varying sizes.